Ares-Developers/Ares-docs/bugfixes/type3.rst

   generation).
 + Some particularly fast CPUs could cause the game to crash on startup.
-+ There exists a version of ddraw.dll that is often touted as improving the performance of Yuri's Revenge.
++ There exists a version of :file:`ddraw.dll` that is often touted as improving the performance of Yuri's Revenge.
 This "magic" DLL forces DirectDraw into software emulation mode, which doesn't use any hardware accelerated GPU functionality.
 This means special effects